Cookie

 8. How long has my Mac been on?

-When was the last time you have rebooted your computer?
-You can check this with a command in the Terminal:
+Can’t remember how long it has been since you rebooted your computer?
+You can check this using the following command in the Terminal:

 uptime